-- currency falsification offences, save for counterfeiting; - market abuse offences; - some corporate offences, applicable only to Listed Companies; - offences against the person involving pornography, illicit brokering and labour exploitation, female genital mutilation, and child prostitution, including child enticement and certain cross-border offences; - infibulation offences; - some transnational offences; - terrorism offences, or the subversion of the democratic order, and offences involving the holding of persons in slavery, human-trafficking, slave trading, trade in organs from living persons and forms of racial discrimination; - fraud in sporting competitions, unlawful gaming or betting, and gambling by means of prohibited devices;

-- violation of the rules on national cyber security13; - Offences committed in relations with the Public Administration, in particular: - Fraud in public supplies (Article 356 of the Italian Penal Code); - Fraud against the European Agricultural Guarantee Fund and the European Fund for Rural Development (Article 2 of Law 898/1986); - Offences relating to non-cash payment instruments [introduced by Article 3 of Law no. 184/2021], with reference to the possession and dissemination of computer equipment, devices or programmes aimed at committing offences relating to noncash payment instruments (Article 493-quater of the Criminal Code) and the offence of "computer fraud" (Article 640-ter of the Criminal Code); - Crimes against cultural heritage (introduced by Article 3 of Law No. 22/2022); - Laundering of cultural goods and devastation and looting of cultural and landscape heritage (introduced by Article 3 of Law no. 22/2022). - some of the environmental offences associated with: - killing, destruction, capture, withdrawal or possession of protected wild plant and animal species (Article 727-bis of the Italian Penal Code); - destruction or deterioration of habitat within a protected site (Article 733-bis of the Italian Penal Code); - trade in protected animal or plant species or possession of reptiles or mammals that could endanger public health and safety (Law No. 150/1992); - intentional or negligent pollution of the sea through discharge of waste from ships - (Legislative Decree No. 202/2007);
+- currency falsification offences, save for counterfeiting; - market abuse offences; - some corporate offences, applicable only to Listed Companies; - offences against the person involving pornography, illicit brokering and labour exploitation, female genital mutilation, and child prostitution, including child enticement and certain cross-border offences; - infibulation offences; - some transnational offences: - terrorism offences, or the subversion of the democratic order, and offences involving the holding of persons in slavery, human-trafficking, slave trading, trade in organs from living persons and forms of racial discrimination; - fraud in sporting competitions, unlawful gaming or betting, and gambling by means of prohibited devices; - violation of the rules on national cyber security13; - Offences committed in relations with the Public Administration, in particular: - Fraud in public supplies (Article 356 of the Italian Penal Code); - Fraud against the European Agricultural Guarantee Fund and the European Fund for Rural Development (Article 2 of Law 898/1986); - Offences relating to non-cash payment instruments [introduced by Article 3 of Law no. 184/ 2021], with reference to the possession and dissemination of computer equipment, devices or programmes aimed at committing offences relating to non-cash payment instruments (Article 493-quater of the Criminal Code) and the offence of "computer fraud" (Article 640-ter of the Criminal Code); - Crimes against cultural heritage (introduced by Article 3 of Law No. 22/2022); - Laundering of cultural goods and devastation and looting of cultural and landscape heritage (introduced by Article 3 of Law no. 22/2022). - some of the environmental offences associated with: - killing, destruction, capture, withdrawal or possession of protected wild plant and animal species (Article 727-bis of the Italian Penal Code); - destruction or deterioration of habitat within a protected site (Article 733-bis of the Italian Penal Code): - trade in protected animal or plant species or possession of reptiles or mammals that could endanger public health and safety (Law No. 150/1992);